jo3-l/notes/history/civil-rights-in-us/civil-rights-act.md

 - **1961:** JFK enters office, initially against anti-discrimination methods, but protests convince him to act
 - **June 1963:** JFK proposes early version of Civil Rights Act, but was assassinated in November

-# Path to ratification
+# Path to Ratification

 - New president [[johnson | Lyndon B. Johnson]] champions Civil Rights Act, stating
   > [!quote]
   > Let this session of Congress be known as the session which did more for civil rights than the last hundred sessions combined.
 - Southern reps argued bill unconstitutionally usurped liberties and state rights
 - House of Representatives ultimately approved bill by a vote of 290-130
 - Faced long delay in US Senate